+Step 2.
 Create clear objectives about where the business is going

-Once the audit stage is completed, it's useful to understand what does your organisation want to achieve?
+Once the audit stage is completed, it's useful to understand what does your organization want to achieve?
 Are there specific objectives?
 Is there a future milestone that's driving practice within the business?
 Or has your business started to notice that it's being left behind?

 Even so, it's important to understand that the process doesn't happen overnight, it can take some time.
 Dell is a good example of a company that's constantly adapted to customer and market needs, from 1996 when Dell.com launched, generating $1 million in sales per day just six months after the site went live, to 1999 when they blazed a trail and took technical support online, when others said it couldn’t be done.
-Dell share their story and we’ve included it previously as a great example of how a company has managed its transformation.
+Dell shares its story and we’ve included it previously as a great example of how a company has managed its transformation.

-In the past the idea of a start-up gaining more web visitors than the best known political paper, was unthinkable.
+In the past the idea of a start-up gaining more web visitors than the best known political paper was unthinkable.
 Yet the Huffington Post has a higher web rank both in the US and globally.